 Joan Steinman, Director, Retention and Support Services, Truckee Meadows Community College; Precious Hall, Professor, Political Science, Truckee Meadows Community College

-As open-educational resources (OER) become a mainstream option for general education curriculum, several Texas community colleges have moved quickly to improve affordability, access, and student success.
-By combining independent, college-specific initiatives with collective action in key areas, they hope to move farther and faster with OER.
+As open educational resources (OER) become a mainstream option for general education curriculum, several Texas community colleges have moved quickly to improve affordability, access, and student success.
 This session broadens thinking about different approaches to OER based on institutional goals, size, culture, and student needs.

 Gaye Lynn Scott, Associate Vice President, Academic Programs, Austin Community College; Julie Penley, Associate Vice President, Instruction and Student Success, El Paso Community College; Katie Nisbet, Associate Dean, Arts and Sciences, Odessa College